hotwired/turbo-site/_source/handbook/03_frames.md

 # Decompose with Turbo Frames

-Turbo Frames allow predefined parts of a page to be updated on request.
-Any links and forms inside a frame are captured, and the frame contents automatically updated after receiving a response.
-Regardless of whether the server provides a full document, or just a fragment containing an updated version of the requested frame, only that particular frame will be extracted from the response to replace the existing content.
+Turbo Frames allow predefined parts of a page to be updated on request. **Any links and forms inside a frame are captured, and the frame contents automatically updated after receiving a response**.
+Regardless of whether the server provides a full document, or just a fragment containing an updated version of the requested frame, **only that particular frame will be extracted from the response to replace the existing content**.

 Frames are created by wrapping a segment of the page in a `<turbo-frame>` element.
 Each element must have a unique ID, which is used to match the content being replaced when requesting new pages from the server.
 A single page can have multiple frames, each establishing their own context: